-How Nesbitt Realty pays rental owners in Prince William County
+How Nesbitt Realty pays rental investors in Boston

 Nesbitt Realty collects all funds from the renter.
 All funds must be received and all checks must clear prior to move-in.
 We will not give the renter any keys unless the lease is signed and funds have cleared.